vpisarev/ficus/doc/ficustut.md

         } |]
 ```

 That is, you write a normal for-loop or an array comprehension, put `@parallel` in front of `for` and that's it.
 Ficus compiler will automatically run this loop as parallel.
+See `examples/mandelbrot.fx` example that renderers Mandelbrot fractal for illustration of this feature.

 ## Map-reduce concept

 When there is a task to process a massive amount of data, the solution typically includes two parts:

-1. The first logical step is to split this data by some criteria to prefeably similar by computational complexity parts and process it using multiple CPU cores.
+1. The first logical step is to split this data by some criteria to prefeably similar by computational complexity parts and process them in parallel using multiple CPU cores (or even multiple machines)
 2. The second part is to combine the independently computed results together.

-This 2-part approach is called [Map-Reduce](#https://en.wikipedia.org/wiki/MapReduce).
+This 2-part approach is called [Map-Reduce](https://en.wikipedia.org/wiki/MapReduce).
 The first part is perfectly solved with `@parallel for`.

 The second part can be, in principle, done sequentially after the for-loop is complete.
 But it may be inconvenient and inefficient, because we may need as many separate storages for the output data as we have the processing threads/cores.
 Sometimes, on systems with dynamic dispatchers the number of threads that process the data may vary with time, and is unknown in advance, which can make the scheme even more difficult.